dwave-examples/flow-shop-scheduling/README.md

 ### Constraints
 Typically, solver performance strongly depends on the size of the solution space for the modeled
-problem: models with smaller spaces of feasible solutions tend to perform better than ones with larger spaces.
-A powerful way to reduce the feasible solutions space is by using variables that act as implicit constraints.
+problem: models with a smaller solution space tend to perform better than ones with a larger space as there are less potential solutions to search through to find optimal.
+A powerful way to reduce the solution space is by using variables that act as implicit constraints.
+Implicit constraints limit the solution space to only solutions that adhere to the constraints.
 The NL solver has many variable types that allow for model construction to integrate constraints implicitly.
 In this problem example, both constraints are handled implicitly.

 #### Precedence Constraint
 The precedence constraint ensures that all tasks of a job are executed in the given order.